Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 do so, don't rely on `PATH`.

 Now if you are writing an executable script designed for regular users, things are different.
-You want people to download an run your script, no matter where they installed Python 3 or Bash on their computer.
+You want people to download and run your script, no matter where they installed Python 3 or Bash on their computer.
 If they want to run your script in a special version of Bash that prints the characters backwards just for the sake of it, then why not.
 They do what they want, they are the users.